ThirteenAG/WidescreenFixesPack/.github/docs/scpt.md

 > ```
 > WINEPREFIX="$HOME/.steam/steam/steamapps/compatdata/3929740/pfx" winecfg
 > ```
-> Select `Libraries` tab and fill the combo box with the name of the library you wish to override and hit `Add`.
+> Select the `Libraries` tab and fill the combo box with the name of the library you wish to override and hit `Add`.
 You can verify that it’s been added to the list below with `(native, builtin)` suffix.
-Then close the window with `OK` button.
+Then close the window with the `OK` button.
 >
 > ![winecfg-dll-override](https://cookieplmonster.github.io/assets/img/setup/winecfg-dll-override.png)
 >